cthorn471/optimal-bst/README.md

 optimal-bst
 ===========

-Find the optimal binary search tree based on probabilities of each search key
+Find the optimal binary search tree based on probabilities of keys

 ##### Usage